-APPENDIX B. DIRECTORY STRUCTURE OF THE ADF PACKAGE
+APPENDIX B. DIRECTORY STRUCTURE OF THE AMS PACKAGE

-Below is the list of major parts of the ADF package.
+Below is the list of major parts of the AMS package.

-9.1 The bin directory
+10.1 The bin directory

-When the package is installed, the executable files are placed in \$ADFHOME/bin.
-The binary executable file is usually called 'adf.exe', 'band.exe', and so on.
-On Windows it is adf.3.exe, band.3.exe, etc. There will also be files called just 'adf' or 'band'.
+When the package is installed, the executable files are placed in \$AMSHOME/bin.
+The binary executable file is usually called 'ams.exe', 'reaxff.exe', and so on.
+On Windows it is ams.3.exe, reaxff.3.exe, etc. There will also be files called just 'ams' or 'reaxff'.
 The latter are shell scripts that execute the corresponding binaries.

 You should use the script files, rather than the executables directly.
-The script files take care of several convenient features (like the BASIS key described in the ADF User's Guide) and provide a correct environment for running in parallel.
+The script files provide a correct environment, and if needed prepare for running in parallel and then launch the binary using the correct mpirun command.
 See also the sample run scripts and the Examples document.

-The \$ADFBIN/setenv.sh and \$ADFBIN/start scripts take care of setting up the environment and starting the binaries.
+The \$AMSBIN/setenv.sh and \$AMSBIN/start scripts take care of setting up the environment and starting the binaries.
 If necessary, it parses the information provided by a batch system and sets up a machinefile (or an appfile) and runs tasks in parallel.
 Edit the file if you need to customize the way MPI programs are started.

-9.2 The atomicdata directory
+10.2 The atomicdata directory

-The directory atomicdata/ contains a large amount of data needed by programs from the ADF package at run time.
+The directory atomicdata/ contains a large amount of data needed by programs from the AMS package at run time.
 For example, it contains basis sets for all atoms.
 Generally you should not modify any of the files in this directory.